microsoft/terminal/doc/specs/drafts/#997 Non-Terminal-Panes.md

   keybindings model has the `TermControl` call into the App layer to see if a keystroke should be handled by the app first.
-We may want to make sure that for non-terminal controls, we add a event handler to try and have the `AppKeyBindings` handle the keypress ifthe control doesn't.
+We may want to make sure that for non-terminal controls, we add a event handler to try and have the `AppKeyBindings` handle the keypress if the control doesn't.
 This won't solve the case where the control wants to use a keybinding that is mapped by the Terminal App.
 In that case, non-terminal controls will actually behave differently from the `TermControl`.
 The `TermControl` will give the app the